 Common Practices

 It’s hard to break down “rules” because there can be many paths.
 And they’re not all the same.
-For instance, some people believe in the law of three – everything you put out into the universe comes back to you three-fold.
+For instance, some people believe in the Law of Three – everything you put out into the universe comes back to you three-fold.

-While that’s a pretty common belief, it’s not universal.
-While there aren’t a lot of absolutes that you have to do, here are a few common practices:
+In kitchen witchery, there aren’t a lot of absolutes that you have to do, here are a few common practices:

-• Paying attention to the phases of the moon.
+- Paying attention to the phases of the moon.
 Different phases correspond to types of spells and certain planetary alignments are really powerful for divination and manifestation.

-• Working with herbs and spices.
+- Working with herbs and spices.
 Different ingredients correspond to your purposes and many kitchen witches have favorite ingredients they use often for certain things.

-• Candle magic and color magic.
+- Candle magic and color magic.
 Many people correspond the color candle to the intention.

-• Attention to the elements.
+- Attention to the elements.
 The elements correspond to astrological signs and certain characteristics or purposes.
 This is why certain moon phases are better for specific types of intentions.

-• Using crystals in meditation and spellcasting.
+- Using crystals in meditation and spellcasting.
 And there are so many to choose from.

-• Divination tools.
+- Divination tools.
 Everything from tarot cards to runes to working with spirit guides.

 We’ll be talking about all the above, and so much more in upcoming blog posts.
 Stay tuned for more or let me know what you’d like to see covered.